fieldtrip/website/development/realtime/tobi.md

 To compile tia2ft, you can do the followin

-1.  build ''libbuffer.a'' in ''/realtime/buffer/src'' by issuing ''make'',
+1.  build "libbuffer.a" in "/realtime/buffer/src" by issuing "make",
-2.  build ''tia2ft'' by issuing ''make'' in ''/realtime/acquisition/tobi/''.
+2.  build "tia2ft" by issuing "make" in "/realtime/acquisition/tobi/".

 Then, it can simply be run with:
 \$ ./tia2ft.sh --serve-ft-buffer

-The shell script adds the TiA library to the search path, and starts the executable ''tia2ft''.
+The shell script adds the TiA library to the search path, and starts the executable "tia2ft".

 ### Windows